 Bear Paw Snowshoes are ideal in dense woods or in situations where it is necessary to turn often.
 Split lacing.
 Bindings sold separately.

-The weight recommendations below are a guideline for use in deep, fluffy snow.
+The weight recommendations above are a guideline for use in deep, fluffy snow.
 For damp or compact snow, the snowshoes will work well with up to a 50-pound higher load.

 The Snowshoes are made with leather lacing and ash splint frames.
 These traditional style snowshoes are more adaptable to different snow conditions than more modern snowshoes.
 With a little bit of care and maintenance, these working snowshoes can be handed down to future generations.